 Vendor demonstrations for the new Rutgers' Computerized Work Order Management System (CWMS) were just about complete at the end of FY21.

-n ations he A product selection will occur by the first quarter of FY22. ual /MS dule ng Ultimately, these new systems will synchronize and modernize operations, optimize productivity across the entire division, and improve data management and reporting. begun ser Facilities Condition Analysis nd a nd At the onset of the pandemic, the Facilities Condition Analysis group was unable to conduct their routine field as we prepare to move into the new work management system and subsequent data migration.
+A product selection will occur by the first quarter of FY22.

+Ultimately, these new systems will synchronize and modernize operations, optimize productivity across the entire division, and improve data management and reporting.

+Facilities Condition Analysis

+At the onset of the pandemic, the Facilities Condition Analysis group was unable to conduct their routine field work.
+Remote work turned to the task of updating the group's extensive database.
+The group validated all existing data, corrected errors, and removed assets no longer in place.
+The work was essential as we prepare to move into the new work management system and subsequent data migration.
 From January 2020 through mid-March 2020, over 3,500 assets were removed, updated, or tagged and added to the system.
 During this time, without the benefit of architectural drawings and/or equipment schedules, the FCA group was able to inventory the assets of the International Center for Public Health building.
 Data cleanup continued into June 2020 with 629 component assets added, 383 new assets created, 3,821 assets inactivated, and 5,272 locations updated.
 From July 2020 through June 30, 2021, the group was able to inventory Rutgers Center for Adult Autism Services and the Camden Administrative Building.
 In all it was a productive period: